Sexual Violence Policy

 Policy Statement

 Sexual violence is unacceptable and will not be tolerated.
 The school is committed to providing a work and learning environment that is free from sexual violence and sexual harassment.
-Commercial Truck Training Centre acknowledges
+Commercial Truck Training Centre acknowledges and will take action under the following principles.
+This applies to everyone who owns, works, or studies at the school:

-• Survivors will be believed and respected as the final decision-makers as to what is in their own best interest
+• Survivors will be believed and respected as the final decision-makers as to what is in their own best interest.

-• The school will engage in public education and prevention activities
+• The school will engage in public education and prevention activities.

 Definitions